finos/FDC3/docs/api/ref/DesktopAgent.md

 Raises a specific intent for resolution against apps registered with the desktop agent.

-The Desktop Agent MUST resolve the correct app to target based on the provided intent name and context data.
+The desktop agent MUST resolve the correct app to target based on the provided intent name and context data.
 If multiple matching apps are found, a method for resolving the intent to a target app, such as presenting the user with a resolver UI allowing them to pick an app, SHOULD be provided.
 Alternatively, the specific app or app instance to target can also be provided.
 A list of valid target applications and instances can be retrieved via [`findIntent`](DesktopAgent#findintent).

 If a target app for the intent cannot be found with the criteria provided or the user either closes the resolver UI or otherwise cancels resolution, an `Error` with a string from the [`ResolveError`](Errors#resolveerror) enumeration is returned.
 If a specific target `app` parameter was set, but either the app or app instance is not available then the `ResolveError.TargetAppUnavailable` or `ResolveError.TargetInstanceUnavailable` errors MUST be returned.